itskingori/itskingori.github.io/_posts/articles/2014/2014-04-08-unplug-distractions.md

 > With reality television and overnight internet success stories, we all desire
 > to be known, to be famous, but fame is a deplorable desire.
 Fame is a
-> replacement for affirmation we should be receiving from God, it is a short-
+> replacement for affirmation we should be receiving from God, it is a short-term
-> term placebo.
+> placebo.
 A narcissistic pill that feeds an addiction, as one cannot shut
 > off the spigot of nourishing flattery derived from social media and expect to
 > be triumphant over the fear, the horror, of not being heard.
 In our struggle
 > to be discovered by the masses we forget to listen.
 It is a dichotomous life.